-Join Peggy Fisher for an in-depth discussion in this video Write a general outline for a proof, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Write a general outline for a proof, part of Programming Foundations: Discrete Mathematics.

 - A theorem is a statement that can be proven true or false.…A proof consists of a series of steps,…each of which follows logically from assumptions…or from previously proven statements…whose final step should result in a statement…of the theorem being proven.…Axioms are statements assumed to be true,…or previously proven theorems.…An example is the definition of even and odd integers.…An even integer is any integer…that can be represented by two times x,…where x is also an integer.…